Life Is Feudal

-Life is Feudal is video game franchise set in a fictional Medieval world, developed by Bitbox Ltd. On top of their two flagship titles - Life is Feudal: Your Own and Life is Feudal: MMO, Bitbox Ltd have expanded the franchise by publishing other titles, such as MindIllusion's title, Forest Village.
+Life is Feudal is a video game franchise set in a fictional Medieval world, developed by Bitbox Ltd. On top of their two flagship titles - Life is Feudal: Your Own and Life is Feudal: MMO, Bitbox Ltd have expanded the franchise by publishing other titles, such as MindIllusion's title, Forest Village.

 Development

 During the late winter of 2014, the indie team - which later became Bitbox Ltd - had created a working tech demo for the concept of Life is Feudal: MMO, showcasing many of the main gameplay features, such as real time multiplayer, terraforming, and objects construction.

-After finding an investor, development continued for two years, with a team of originally five that grew to fifteen during this period of time.

-Both Life is Feudal: Your Own (LiF:YO) and Life is Feudal: MMO (LiF:MMO) shared many of the core mechanics and gameplay, leading to a largely shared codebase for both games being developed simultaneously.
+Life is Feudal: Your Own (LiF:YO) and Life is Feudal: MMO (LiF:MMO) shared the same codebase and were developed simultaneously.
 Life is Feudal: Your Own was first launched by Bitbox Ltd. on the gaming platform Steam in September 2014 under the Early Access program, reaching Steam's ‘Top Ten’ within two weeks.
 Within a month, Life is Feudal: Your Own sold over 100,000 copies and continued to rise in popularity.

 Life is Feudal: Your Own was released out of Early Access on 17 November 2015, including a trailer and launch cutscene narrated by Sean Bean.
-While the game had originally used DirectX 9 for its rendering API, the release introduced a new graphical overhaul using DirectX11, along with many new mechanics, balancing tweaks and bug fixes.
-The game is, as of November 2016, still being actively supported by the development team, with numerous patches introducing further features and improvements on the existing game.

-After the release of Life is Feudal: Your Own, Bitbox Ltd. began the transition into a larger team focusing on Life is Feudal: MMO.
+After the release of Life is Feudal: Your Own, Bitbox Ltd. expanded to launch Life is Feudal: MMO.
 Closed beta tests for the game began during the second half of 2016.
 Bitbox Ltd. also announced a partnership with Xsolla in support of Life is Feudal: MMO.

-In 2016, Bitbox Ltd. also published another game as part of the Life is Feudal franchise; Life is Feudal: Forest Village, currently being developed by the studio MindIllusion and available on Steam Early Access.
-Life is Feudal: Forest Village is an alternative take on a similar scenario to the one facing players in previous titles - in this game, the player assumes control of a settlement of villagers, leading them through a survival simulation, with aspects such as seasonal changes, vegetation and illness presenting problems that threaten the village's stability.
+Also in 2016, Bitbox Ltd. published another game as part of the Life is Feudal franchise; Life is Feudal: Forest Village, developed by the studio MindIllusion and released on Steam.
+Life is Feudal: Forest Village focused on town-building, and received indifferent reviews upon launch.